Raccoon coat

 A raccoon coat is a full-length fur coat made of raccoon pelts, which became a fashion fad in the United States during the 1920s.
 Such coats were particularly popular with male college students in the middle and later years of the decade.

-Purportedly they became popular due to the stories of Davy Crockett and popular artist James Van Der Zee.
+Many automobiles in the 1920s still had open tops or were made of wood and canvas, and had poor heaters or no heaters at all, and the speed of these automobiles was increasing where winter drives without heat became very uncomfortable.
+Purportedly fur coats became popular due to this, and due to the stories of Davy Crockett and popular artist James Van Der Zee.
 George Olsen and His Music released a recording highlighting the fad in 1928, titled "Doin' the Raccoon", with the lyrics:

 From every college campus comes the cheer: oy-yoy!

 The season for the raccoon coat is here, my boy!